 Hai represents life science start-ups, clinical-stage companies, academic institutions and international corporations in IP matters.

-Hai’s practice focuses on managing and growing clients’ global patent portfolios, particularly for life science start-ups.
+Hai’s practice is focused on managing and growing clients’ global patent portfolios, particularly for life science start-ups.
 She has extensive experience in drafting and prosecuting U.S. and foreign patent applications in the areas of pharmaceuticals, polymer science, nanotechnology, cleantech, medical devices, and biotechnology, with primary focus on chemical-related inventions that involve small molecules and pharmaceutical formulations.

 Hai works closely with clients’ management teams to devise IP strategies and ensure that they align with and bolster the clients’ business goals.
 In addition to hands-on portfolio management, she advises clients on all matters related to IP, including life cycle management, IP budgeting, and due diligence.
 She has provided opinions on patentability, freedom to operate, and invalidity.
 She has negotiated and drafted license, joint venture, co-development, and material transfer agreements.